AMPICLab/SiROAP_v1/README.md

 (c) Vishal Saxena, 2022

-This is work in progress and not for public use.
+This is a work in progress and not for public use.

+## Installation
+Copy the files and install the dependencies (PhotonTorch).
+GUI will neet some QT libraries to be installed.

-Things to Do:
+## Things to Do:

 1. Do a better job of handling I/O ports in the array, its confusing and error prone as of now.